Hugal31/yara-rust/yara-sys/README.md

 By default, this crate use a pre-built bindings file for Yara 3.7, but you can use the feature `bindgen` to use on-the-fly generated bindings.

+You can specify the location of Yara:

+- The path of the Yara library by setting the `YARA_LIBRARY_PATH` environment variable.
+- The path of the Yara headers by setting the `YARA_INCLUDE_DIR` environment variable, if you use the `bindgen` feature.

 ## License

 Licensed under either of